 About the Virginia B. Andes Volunteer Community Clinic

 The Virginia B. Andes Volunteer Community Clinic is a Florida nonprofit corporation with a current 501 (c)3 tax exempt status.
-The mission of VBA Clinic, under the umbrella of St. Vincent de Paul Community Health Care, Inc., is to provide no-cost episodic medical services and prescription medication to the uninsured and workling poor of Charlotte County.
+The mission of VBA Clinic, under the umbrella of St. Vincent de Paul Community Health Care, Inc., is to provide no-cost primary and semi-urgent medical services and prescription medication to our under-insured neighbors in Charlotte County.

 In 1999, the formerly-named St. Vincent de Paul Community Pharmacy of Charlotte County Inc. was founded by Dr. Thomas F. Ferrara.
 The pharmacy was an outgrowth of Dr. Ferrara's volunteer work with Punta Gorda's Sacred Heart Church conference of the St. Vincent de Paul Society, of which he was president.